snat-s/m/classify_metadata/README.md

 paper](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1).
 The
 FineWeb team endedup creating a subset for "educational" content  based on the bigger FineWeb dataset.
-What they did was use a Teacher and student approach where the LLM generates labels for unstructured text and then you train a smaller student or "distilled" learner capable of classifying based on the labels generated.
+What they did was use a Teacher and student approach where the LLM generates labels from unstructured text and then you train a smaller student or "distilled" learner capable of classifying based on the labels generated.